Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 *NOTE: The Perception package's randomization toolset is currently marked as experimental and is subject to change.*

 The randomization toolset simplifies randomizing aspects of generating synthetic data.
-It facilitates exposing parameters for randomization, offers samplers to pick random values from parameters, and provides scenarios to coordinate a full randomization process.
+It facilitates exposing parameters for randomization, offers samplers to pick random values from parameters, and provides Scenarios to coordinate a full randomization process.
 Each of these also allows for custom implementations to fit particular randomization needs.

 #### What is Domain Randomization?